 The term of this CCS spans three biennium (six years) and aligns with three WHO operational and budgetary planning cycles.
-These planning cycles will be captured in the BPCs between the WHO Country Office in the Czech Republic and the Ministry of Health of the Czech Republic and will include the specific objectives, activities, budgets and implementing partners or processes that will help to progress this CCS.
+These planning cycles will be captured in the BPCs between the WHO Country Office in Czechia and the Ministry of Health of Czechia and will include the specific objectives, activities, budgets and implementing partners or processes that will help to progress this CCS.
 The first BPC was agreed in early 2024, in parallel with the finalization of this CCS.